hongtaoh/vuepress-starter/docs/05-plots/README.md

 # Plotting

-In the following, we'll show final plots based on our plans.
+In the following, we'll show the final plots based on our plans.